The Index of Dirac Operators on Incomplete Edge Spaces: Boundary values and boundary value projectors

 where, as in \eqref{eq:schwartzkernelacts}, $K_{Q'_{\chi}}$ denotes the Schwartz kernel of $Q'_{\chi}$.
-The distribution $K_{2}$ is that of a pseudodifferential operator of order $-2$ on $M$, and it follows from the theory of homogeneous distributions (see \cite[Chapter 7]{taylor:vol2}) that the distribution $K_{2}$ restricts to $\p M_{\epsilon}$ to be the Schwartz kernel of a pseudodifferential operator of order $-1$.
-The distribution $K_{1}$ is that of a pseudodifferential operator on $M$ of order $-1$.
-It is smooth in $\wt{x}$ with values in homogeneous distributions in $x - \wt{x}$ of order $-n + 1$, and it follows that the restriction of the Schwartz kernel $K_{1}(w, w')$ to $\p M_{\epsilon}$ gives a pseudodifferential operator of order zero.
-Letting $\Nop$ in \eqref{eq:offdiag} be the operator defined by the restriction of $K_{1}$ to $\p M_{\epsilon}$, we have that $\Nop$ is in $\pdo^{0}(\p M_{\epsilon}; \SPB)$ and it remains to calculate $A$.
-Choosing coordinates of the form $w = (x, x')$ and $\wt{w} = (\wt{x}, \wt{x}')$ of the form in \eqref{eq:symbolofDirac} and such that at the fixed value $w_{0} = (\epsilon, x'_{0}) \in \p M_{\epsilon}$ the metric satisfies $g(x) = id$, it follows (see \cite{AHM2006}) that the Schwartz kernel of $B$ in \eqref{eq:localizedQ} satisfies
+The distribution $K_{2}$ is that of a~pseudodif\/ferential operator of order~$-2$ on~$M$, and it follows from the theory of homogeneous distributions (see \cite[Chapter~7]{taylor:vol2}) that the distribution~$K_{2}$ restricts to $\p M_{\epsilon}$ to be the Schwartz kernel of a~pseudodif\/ferential operator of order $-1$.
+The distribution $K_{1}$ is that of a~pseudodif\/ferential operator on~$M$ of order $-1$.
+It is smooth in $\wt{x}$ with values in homogeneous distributions in $x - \wt{x}$ of order $-n + 1$, and it follows that the restriction of the Schwartz kernel $K_{1}(w, w')$ to $\p M_{\epsilon}$ gives a~pseudodif\/ferential operator of order zero.
+Letting $\Nop$ in \eqref{eq:offdiag} be the operator def\/ined by the restriction of $K_{1}$ to $\p M_{\epsilon}$, we have that $\Nop$ is in~$\pdo^{0}(\p M_{\epsilon}; \SPB)$ and it remains to calculate $A$.
+Choosing coordinates of the form $w = (x, x')$ and $\wt{w} = (\wt{x}, \wt{x}')$ of the form in~\eqref{eq:symbolofDirac} and such that at the f\/ixed value $w_{0} = (\epsilon, x'_{0}) \in \p M_{\epsilon}$ the metric satisf\/ies $g(x) = \operatorname{id}$, it follows (see~\cite{AHM2006}) that the Schwartz kernel of~$B$ in~\eqref{eq:localizedQ} satisf\/ies

 where $\omega_{n-1}$ is the volume of the unit sphere $\mathbb{S}^{n-1}$.
-If we let $\wt{B}(x', \wt{x}') = B(0, x', 0 , \wt{x}')$, then near $x_{0}$
+If we let $\wt{B}(x', \wt{x}') = B(0, x', 0 ,\wt{x}')$, then near~$x_{0}$

-This proves that $A = 1/2 .$
+This proves that $A = 1/2 $.

-The principal symbol of $\mathcal{E}_{\epsilon}$ (again see \cite[Sect.\ 7.11]{taylor:vol2}) is given by the integral
+The principal symbol of $\mathcal{E}_{\epsilon}$ (again see \cite[Section~7.11]{taylor:vol2}) is given by the integral

 where in the third line we used the residue theorem.
-Now recall that the term $-i c(\p_{x}) c(\hat{\xi}' \cdot \p_{x'}))$ is precisely the endomorphism appearing in \eqref{eq:boundarysymbolasprojections}, so
+Now recall that the term $-i c(\p_{x}) c(\hat{\xi}' \cdot \p_{x'}))$ is precisely the endomorphism appearing in~\eqref{eq:boundarysymbolasprojections}, so